Rat Rod Bicycles

 Now, styling has developed to encompass a variety of looks.
-Low slung chassis and patina’d paint are the core trend, however, bikes fabricated from odd parts, wild looking bicycles, or even old, patina’d bikes, are all classed as rat bikes.
+Low slung chassis and patina’d paint are the core trend, however, rat rod bicycle parts can be fabricated from odd places, wild looking bicycles, or even old, patina’d bikes, are all classed as rat bikes.

 When did rat rod bicycles become popular?

 Rat Bike styling has been a part of Americana since the 1960s when hot rodders and custom builders started converting old bicycles into fun machines with offbeat modifications.

 While Rat Bikes have been around for decades, low-cost bicycle motor kits have seen the revolution become mainstream since the ’00s.

 Building a rat rod motorized bicycle

 Low-cost bicycle engine kits fitted on an old bicycle lend themselves perfectly to creating a rat bike.

 Cheap builds, and the idea of riding a bicycle far removed from the norm, is what makes rat bike projects appealing.

 Fitting a bicycle engine kit onto an old bike is the foundation of the art form.
 Fitting the bicycle engine and parts is ‘ratting’ 101.
 An old bike fitted with a dull, battleship gray, 2-stroke engine, weathers quickly, and after installation, the engine helps to age the bicycle’s appearance.

 The regular black petrol tanks always look out of place on a bicycle to give any bike an instant “ratted” look.
 It is difficult to un-rat a gas powered motorized bicycle, and it takes a lot of time and paint to make a motorized bicycle look as though someone did not rat it together.